Do you need to know where to buy Roman Forum tickets? It’s actually much easier than you’d imagine.

 These third party sites are easy to use and usually have excellent customer service.
-They usually also have a refund service if you cancel your reservation within 24 hours.
-The only downside with these sorts of websites is that they are slightly more expensive than booking through the official CoopCulture website – but honestly it’s just a matter of a couple of euro in exchange for excellent customer service and more flexibility.
+The only downside with these sorts of websites is that they are slightly more expensive than booking through the official CoopCulture website – but honestly it’s just a matter of a couple of euro, which is great when you can’t find tickets on the official site.

-Third-party booking sites also have more availability, and will be your best bet if you are trying to purchase tickets at the very last minute.
+In fact, third-party booking sites will be your best bet if you are trying to purchase tickets at the very last minute.

-Examples of third-party booking sites include GetYourGuide (my personal favorite); Viator and Tiqets.com.
+Examples of third-party booking sites include Tiqets, GetYourGuide and Viator.
 Some tickets that they offer don’t just include the Roman Forum, but are tailor-made ticket packages that include sites other than the Colosseum, Palatine Hill and Imperial Forum.

 Go on a guided tour of the Roman Forum

 Of all the available options, this is the one I recommend the most.